 Difference Between to Talend vs Pentaho

 Data is always huge and it is vital for any industry to store this ‘Data’ as it carries immense information which leads to their strategic planning.
 Just as one needs a house to feel secured, data also has to be secured.
-This home for data is technically referred as Data warehouse.
+This home for data is technically referred to as Data warehouse.

 Also, not all data is true data.
 The growth of a business is directly proportional to the growth of data.
 And this growth might take a hit on the efficiency of data.
 To eliminate this, data has to be free from duplicates and errors as such data do not yield the desired results.
 This is where data integration is important.
 When the data turns to accessible data, it makes the job of employee much easier letting him to concentrate on effective planning and forecasting.